Event terms and conditions

 Contact the Office Administrators if you need to cancel or transfer your workshop booking.

 Alternatively, you may be able to substitute your space with another delegate.
-The onus is on you to find a substitute and make a request to the Events & Training Officer as soon as possible.
+The onus is on you to find a substitute and make a request to the Events & Marketing Lead as soon as possible.
 Substitute delegates may be refused entry if no prior notice is given or the transfer has not been authorised.
 In this circumstance, we still reserve the right to charge £25.

 Exhibitors and sponsors partaking in any of our events must abide by our cancellation terms and conditions.

-Exhibitors and sponsors will not be advertised on the event website and collateral marketing until payment is received.
+Exhibitors and sponsors will not be advertised on the event website and collateral marketing until payment is received or an invoice raised.
 After this point, should exhibitors and sponsors wish to terminate their agreement with us, a partial refund may be authorised up to 6 weeks before the event, although will not be guaranteed due to costs associated with administration, advertising, occupation and registration.
 No refund will be recoverable within 6 weeks of the event.
-Should you wish to cancel your space, you must speak to the Events & Training Officer as soon as possible.
+Should you wish to cancel your space, you must speak to the Events & Marketing Lead as soon as possible.

 Exhibitors are provided with a 6 ft trestle table, two chairs and an electricity point if requested.
 Spaces at events will be allocated on a first come first served basis.
-The Events & Training Officer will allocate exhibitor positions at events; requests for specific locations within the event venue may be considered.
+The Events & Marketing Lead will allocate exhibitor positions at events; requests for specific locations within the event venue may be considered.

-All exhibitors and sponsors are expected to adhere to the venues rules and regulations which will be highlighted directly by the Events & Training Officer.
+All exhibitors and sponsors are expected to adhere to the venues rules and regulations which will be highlighted directly by the Events & Marketing Lead.

 Exhibitors and sponsors are responsible for their own equipment at all times prior to, during and after the event.
 Under no circumstances will the IES be liable for the removal, damage, loss, collection, replacement or reimbursement of any exhibitor’s or sponsor’s equipment or possessions.
 Should you choose to have equipment and materials delivered to the venue prior to the event or collected after the event, you must abide by the venue’s terms and conditions and take full responsibility of this arrangement.

-Exhibitors and sponsors are not permitted to have in their possession any of the following items during any point of the event, unless previously agreed with the Events & Training Officer:
+Exhibitors and sponsors are not permitted to have in their possession any of the following items during any point of the event, unless previously agreed with the Events & Marketing Lead:

 Possession of these items will result in significant consequence and the involvement of the police should this be deemed appropriate.